cloudevents/spec/http-transport-binding.md

-Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation (except that extensions may define additional header mappings).
+Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation (except that extensions MAY define additional header mappings).

 This mapping is intentionally robust against changes, including the addition and